realkemon/thesis/README.md

 The thesis aims to categorise charging stations which are provided by [Open Charge Map](https://openchargemap.org/site) in a longitude and latitude format.
 The first preparation stage is to generate valid [SF](https://r-spatial.github.io/sf/) point geometries from the longitude/latitude information, to ensure the same format as the locality feature geometries above.
 This includes assigning the same Coordinate Reference System, the <a href="https://epsg.io/4839">'European Terrestrial Reference System from 1989'</a> for mainland Europe.

 <a href="https://raw.githubusercontent.com/realkemon/thesis/main/gfx/buffer_zones.png"><img align="left" src="https://raw.githubusercontent.com/realkemon/thesis/main/gfx/buffer_zones.png" width="256"/></a>
-In terms of computation time, the most efficient way of retrieving all locality features in the vicinity of each charging station was found to create 'buffer zones'.
-These buffer zones are simply circular polygon geometries with a specified radius and the charging station in its centre.
+In terms of computation time, the most efficient way of retrieving all locality features in the vicinity of each charging station was found to be the creation of 'buffer zones'.
+These buffer zones are simply circular polygon geometries with a specified radius around the respective charging station.
 The image to the side shows this at the example of a charging station in Bamberg, Germany.
 To investigate the effect different radii have on the framework outcome, the entire process was conducted with three different radii around the charging stations: 200, 400 and 600 m, respectively.

 ## Categorising locations
+For a comprehensive explanation of how the categorisation is conducted, please refer to the [thesis itself](https://github.com/realkemon/thesis/blob/main/Thesis.pdf).
+Basically, for each charging station, the framework generates a list of which locality features from the [OpenStreetMap](https://www.openstreetmap.org) database intersect with the respective 'buffer zone'.
+It then takes a LDA-based topic modelling approach to generates abstract topics (categories) based on correlations between locality features.
+The framework does that iteratively for 2-25 categories and provides a log-likelihood graph to enable the manual selection of the most appropriate number of categories.
+Based on the list of locality features per category, the user can then assign a semantic interpretation manually.

+## Visualising location categories